 Welcome to the Lake Bellfield Fishing Guide.
-Lake Bellfield is a 3-hour drive from Melbourne, heading towards Ararat.
+Lake Bellfield is arguably one of the most stunning fishing locations.
+It’s a 3-hour drive from Melbourne, heading towards Beaufort and Ararat.
 This beautiful country setting along the picturesque mountains of halls gap nestled within the Grampians.
-Lake Belfield is located only minutes from the main shops in halls gap.
+Lake Belfield is located only minutes past the main shops and array of accommodations in Halls gap.
 It was purpose-built in the 1960s acting as local water storage for farmers and residents.
-Its stature grew in 2010 as became an integral part of the Wimmera Mallee pipeline providing roughly 100 billion litres of water per year for townships across the Wimmera and Mallee area.
+Its stature grew in 2010 as became an integral part of the Wimmera Mallee pipeline providing roughly 100 billion liters of water per year for townships across the Wimmera and Mallee area.

 The iconic dam wall is 800 meters long and located within the Halls Gap Tourist Park.
 In summer the lake is popular with recreational activities such as fishing and swimming and has good access for non powered vessels like kayaks and canoes ( electric motors permitted ).
 The lake in recent years has been stocked with salmon but year-round offers great fishing for trout and redfin.